»Scaled to fit« vs. »Scaled to same width«

 Otherwise, let’s move on to the long answer…

 There are several reasons why I didn’t do this.
-First of all, the software I’m using doesn’t offer the option to expert maps with a given scale.
+First of all, the above mentioned software I was using at first doesn’t offer the option to expert maps with a given scale.
 I can set the image size in pixels, but that’s all.

 Secondly, as I’ve already explained in the Properties: Equidistant section,